cthiel42/sniffy/README.md

   - `PROMETHEUS_EXPIRATION_INTERVAL` // Specifies the interval in seconds on which the cleanup routine should run to expire stale data.
   - `PROMETHEUS_EXPIRE_AFTER` // After how many seconds of not seeing a metric be updated should that metric be expired and no longer reported.
 This is a critical configuration for cardinality issues.
 Expire more frequently if cardinality becomes an issue in the exporter.

-Steps:

-- Test this in the lab with a prometheus server and see what performance is like
+Features to be worked on:
-- Create config logic to decide what input and output gets selected
-- Add switches into the code to allow certain analysis and statistics to be or not be reported
+- Create config logic to decide what input and output gets selected.
+Add switches into the code to allow certain analysis and statistics to be or not be reported